 Your RV is Technically an Off-Road Vehicle

 The definitions above are broad enough that they could theoretically include RVs or trailers as long as they are “capable of” traveling over such terrain.
 The difference lies in what their intended use is.
-If your goal is simply to reach a flat, solid clearing to set up camp, and you get there without doing too much damage to plants, animal habitats, or other natural features, it’s highly unlikely you’ll be cited.
-As long as you take great care to do minimal damage, and keep your RV on established roads for much of the time, it’s generally not a problem if you drive over the shoulder and on to open land.
+If your goal is simply to reach a flat, solid clearing to set up camp, and you get there without doing much damage to plants, animal habitats, or other natural features, it’s highly unlikely you’ll be cited.
+As long as you take great care to do minimal damage, and keep your RV on established roads for much of the time, it’s generally not a problem if you drive off the road and on to open land.

 However, if your goal is to enjoy an afternoon of tearing up the countryside, you can expect to find BLM officials tracking you down.
 This is why the BLM began creating OHV recreation areas.